arqtrad/archlit/article.md

   and Brazil during the nineteenth century, arguing that such theory is contained within the social circle and methodological scope of literary history.
-It does so by following the architectural discoourses of writers, literary critics, and ethnographers.
+It does so by following the architectural discourses of writers, literary critics, and ethnographers.
 This results in an evolving landscape of architectural references and of methods with which to approach the built environment, while also raising challenges for the cross-disciplinary appropriation of